NicoleNG18/NicoleNG18/README.md

 I am currently studying in 12th grade.
 In school, I extensively study Math, Informatics and ICT.
 These are  also my favourite subjects. 💻

-I have fundamental knowledge at C# and C++ and I’m currently focused on Java.
+I have fundamental knowledge at C# and I’m currently focused on Java.
 I study at Software University (SoftUni) and gain new skills every day.
 Like all students, I also have other interests.
 Ten years ago, I started training volleyball and that’s my biggest passion.
 I also love listening to music, doing puzzles and taking walks in the forest. :musical_score:

 From my first touch to it, programming grabbed me.
-I like creating new things and developing new features.
+I like creating new things and developing features.
 All technologies are very interesting to me and I want to learn more and more, because the more you learn, the cooler things you do. :grinning:

-During my Java WEB module at SoftUni I made my first mini website called Food Delivery.
+During my Java WEB module at SoftUni I made my first mini website called Food Delivery developed with Spring, Thymeleaf and MySQL.
 If you want, go and take a look at it from the repository below.